marlonbarrios/selection-of-works/README.md

-# Links to selected works of Marlon Barrios Solano
+# Links to selected works of Marlon Barrios Solano (March 2024)

 ![Screenshot 2024-02-26 at 4 24 36 PM](https://github.com/marlonbarrios/selection-of-works/assets/90220317/cb0db104-0cb0-4b30-b303-24cdfe8437d5)

 - **AI Arts and Ethics Think Tank**: special invitation for a think-tank on AI Arts and ethics March 4th to 6th 2024, organized by Primavera de Philippi in Chateau du Fey, Burgundy, France.

-- **Duets in Latent Spaces**: A lecture-performance exploring AI's generative potential, using applications developed by Solano to interact with AI models, integrating technologies like p5.js, Next.js, LLMs, and GANs.
+- **Duets in Latent Spaces**: A lecture-performance exploring AI's generative potential, using applications developed by Solano to interact with AI models, integrating technologies like movement improvisation, p5.js, Next.js, LLMs, and GANs.
 [GitHub](https://github.com/marlonbarrios/duets-in-latent-space)

 - **Meta-fictions: Entangled with Odd Kins**: Reflects on a residency, exploring generativity, dance, and AI.
 It combines fiction and reality through interactions between dancers, AI, and the audience.
-[Dance-tech](https://dance-tech.net/profiles/blogs/meta-fictions-entangled-with-odd-kins)
+Created in Colaboration with Dakota Comin (Spain), Cesar Rene Perez (Mexico) and  Vera Rivas (Mexico) [Dance-tech](https://dance-tech.net/profiles/blogs/meta-fictions-entangled-with-odd-kins)

 - **Latent Spaces: Morphs, Migrations and Digressions**: A collection of AI-generated sound and video designs showcasing the creative capacities of generative AI.
 [YouTube](https://www.youtube.com/playlist?list=PLC2ijZ2U-avigrHibNpeudp2hd4hrAWrS)